sflavelle/writing/Incompatible Time (AHiT)/Chapters/03 - Don't Go/03 - And The Rest.md

 Then, out of nowhere, lightning struck in the distance, and the world lit up again, finding them in a purple 'void', lined with dead trees.

 The Snatcher towered over the animal.
-In a deep, low voice, he spoke, "*You must be either very brave or very foolish to seek audience with me.
+In a low voice, he spoke, "*You must be either very brave or very foolish to seek audience with me.
 Which is it?*"

-"Why, you are *just* as spooky as the Kid said!"
+"Why, you are *just* as spooky as the legends say!"
 The cat beamed up at him.
 "Pleasure to make your acquaintance.
 I am Cooking Cat, TV chef extraordinaire!
 There's word among the Mafia you're trying to get the alien to stay."

 Snatcher stared at her. "*What's a 'TV'?
 No, hang on - they're blabbing* already? *I just got out of there!*"